-Anne Querrien: No, because in the exhibition of forms of realism of the interwar years, it appears that there are people who were beginning to promote black and darkness as intensity.5
+Anne Querrien: No, because in the interwar period, in the exhibition of forms of realism of the interwar years...
+[Inaudible comments] there are people who were beginning to promote black and darkness as intensity.

 Deleuze: Yes, yes, yes, but here, this is Cézanne, right?
 So, what does it mean when the color does not rise, when it doesn't set, when it doesn't cook?
 People say: oh, all that?
 It was...
-Oh, la, la, the planes fall atop one another; they are not in place, the failure of geology.
-They aren't in place.
-And what does "in place" mean?
+Oh, la, la, the planes fall on top of each other; they are not upright, the failure of geology.
+They aren't upright.
+And what does upright mean?
 Since it's an uprightness that only exists in the painting; is it the uprightness of resemblance?
 It's necessary that...
-Otherwise, if the planes fall one atop other, the painting is already ruined.
+Otherwise, if the planes topple on each other, the painting is already ruined.